status-im/nimbus-eth2/docs/the_nimbus_book/src/el-light-client.md

     On the [beaconcha.in](https://beaconcha.in) website ([Goerli](https://prater.beaconcha.in)), navigate to the `Epochs` section and select a recent `Finalized` epoch.
 Then, scroll down to the bottom of the page.
 If the bottom-most slot has a `Proposed` status, copy its `Root Hash`.
 Otherwise, for example if the bottom-most slot was `Missed`, go back and pick a different epoch.

 !!! warning
     Selecting a block root from an untrusted source or using an outdated block root may lead to the light client syncing to an unexpected state.
 If that happens, stop the light client and restart it with a new trusted block root.
-Depending on the EL, its database must be deleted and sync restarted from scratch.
+Depending on the EL client, its database must be deleted and sync restarted from scratch.

 2. Starting the light client